Myanmar issues gagging order to Aung San Suu Kyi's lawyer | DW | 15.10.2021

 Her supporters and independent observers say the charges against her have been concocted to legitimize the military takeover.

-Suu Kyi led a civilian government after her National League for Democracy party swept a 2015 election called after the military stepped back from half a century of direct rule.
+Suu Kyi led a civilian government after her National League for Democracy party swept a 2015 election that was called after the military stepped back from half a century of direct rule.

 adi/rc (Reuters, AP)